TuweiBrian/Random-People-generator/README.md

+# Random-People-generator
-# Random-People-generator generates names and a profile picture of random people
+This project generates names and a profile picture of random people